 Police departments that closely track the role of stolen guns in crime find that between 15-30% of the firearms that they recover off the streets have been reported stolen.
 That means, for example, a police department recovers a firearm in the course of a narcotics investigation.
 They run the serial number of the firearm and that serial number has a match in the system that tracks guns that have been reported stolen.

-Many experts believe that even those numbers represent a significant undercount of the role stolen guns are playing in crime.
+Many experts believe that even those numbers represent a significant undercount of the role stolen guns play in crime.
 As much as 40% of thefts are never reported to the police.
-Also, in many cities around half of people who report their gun stolen do not know the serial number, so even if those firearms are recovered in the course of a crime, the system will not recognize them as a stolen gun.
+Also, in many cities around half of people who report their gun stolen do not know the serial number.
+So, even if those firearms are recovered in the course of a crime, the system will not recognize them as stolen guns.

 There are plenty of real-life examples of the impact of stolen guns on crime.
 In just one tragic example, in 2019 six Alabama police officers were killed – and five of them were murdered with a stolen firearm.